iamdeja/rangeforce-linux/cybersec_intro.md

 AES can be realised both by software and hardware, however hardware computings are up to a few hundred times faster depending on the chips and programming languages used.

+## Asymmetric cryptoalgorithms

+Asymmetric or public-key cryptoalgorithms make use of two keys: one key is used for encryption, and the other for decryption.
+The same key cannot be used for both tasks.
+These keys are generated using algorithms that matemathically link them together in a way that it is practically impossible to derive one from the other.
+These keys are called public and private key.

+The public key is usually known for all parties involved in the exchange, and can be made available to the public.
+A private key should however only be known to the author or owner of a key-pair.

+Asymmetric algorithms are often used for key-exchange purposes, as they allow to exchange symmetric keys in a secure and encrypted manner.
+They are also used to sensure integrity of data, and lay the foundation to digital signature technologies.

+As opposed to symmetric keys, arbitrary bitstreams cannot be consered valid keys, and therefore a special key generation algorithm is always required.
+However, such algorithms induce some form of information redundancy, therefore causing the need for significantly longer keys than symmetric ones to ensure practical security.

 ### RSA

+RSA is the most widespread public-key cryptoalgorithm in the world today.
+It is considered practically secure for key-lengths no less than 2048 bits.
+For RSA, computing the public key from the private key is fairly easy, however it is practically infeasible to extract the private key from the public key.
+The security of RSA is guaranteed by the difficulty in factorising large numbers, solving the discrete logarithm problem.

+RSA supports arbitrary keylengths, however the most widespread keys come in powers of 2 such as 2048, 4096, ....
+Keys less than 2048bit ones are however already considered to be weak.

+#### Mathematical background of RSA

+An algorithm is called of polynomial complexity if for a task of length _N_, the solution time is _N^k_ proportional with some fixed integer _k_.
+Polynomial algorithms are generally considered to be good algorithms since as _N_ increases, the solution time is not growing very fast.

+Exponential complexity algorithms induce much worse solving times, as for a task of length _N_, the solution time is proportional to the value of _2^N_.

+Non polynomial algorithms are considered practically unsolvable, which may either be good or bad, depending on usage case.

+> Discrete logarithm problem: _find g, given a, n, p in a = g^n (mod p)_

+Edmond's Postulate: an algorithm is considered to be good if its time complexity can be represented by a polynomial _O(n^k)_ from an input, with _k_ some integer.
+Polynomials are closed under addition and multiplication, in other words, the sum and/or product of polynomials is always a polynomial.

+> Closure of polynomials: O(n^k) + O (n') = O(n^[max{k,l}]) | O(n^k) \* O(n') = O(n^[k+l])

+#### RSA key-pair generation

+Two large primes _p_ and _q_ are generated.
+Their product, the RSA module, is generated: _n = p \* q_.
+Then, _e_ is chosen in a way that it is relatively prime to _(p-1)(q-1)_.
+Finally, _d_ is chosen such that _d \* e = 1 mod (p-1)(q-1)_.

+The pair _(n, e)_ is the public key, and the triple _(p, q, d)_ is the private key.

+#### RSA ciphering

+It is possible to encipher texts that are less than _pq_ bits.
+The enciphering process includes a discrete exponent: _Y = Cip(X) = X^d mod n_.
+Likewise for deciphering: _X = Decip(Y) = Y^e mod n_ since _(X^d)^e = X mod n_.

+#### Main concepts of RSA

+Without having a private key, a plaintext cannot be encrypted in a way that it is decipherable using a public key.
+Furthermore, a message encrypted with a public key cannot be decrypted using the public key again.

+Conceptually, _e_ is a public exponent and _d_ is a secret exponent.
+Functions for which an inverse cannot feasibly be found are called _one-way functions_.
+If however, the inverse can be found with some minimal additional information, the function is called _trapdoor one way function_.
+RSA is an example of a trapdoor one-way function.

+#### Cryptanalysis of RSA

+Factorisation of 70 digit numbers take only a few minutes for average personal computers.
+In general, 100 digit numbers can still be factored at home in less than a day.

+In 1996, the factorisation of a 140 digit number took 5 years and required a joint computational effort of many computers.
+To date, the largest factored number (2009) was 232 digits long.

+A 300 digit number (1024bit RSA) would take millions of years using current classical computing methods and hardware.

+### Other asymmetric algorithms

+- elliptic curve based algorithms (P-384 or ED25519)
+- El-Gamal
+- DSS
+- Paillier' system